od-b/index_adt/docs/precode.md

   * Added 'set_put()' and 'set_get()' to set.h.
     These changes are done to allow sets of structs on a more abstract basis.
     Notes, examples and detailed reasoning below.
     Prior to development, a decision had to be made.
 Either alter set_contains & set_add, or expand the header.
+While there is an alternative three - use sets
     Neither option is particularly attractive, however - it is the authors belief that addition is the least intrusive alternative.

     * set_put():